Nurse – Day Program

 The goal of SIG is to provide an exceptional three week experience by creating a community of student learners who share common interests, abilities, and goals.
-It is a team responsibility to promote a safe environment where students can grow intellectually, socially, and emotionally.
+It is the team responsibility to promote a safe environment for students to grow intellectually, socially, and emotionally.

 The Nurse is responsible for first aid triage, medical information and operations in the infirmary.
 The Nurse is responsible for effective infection control procedures.
 Students requiring first aid treatments due to injuries, infections or illness or requiring administration of prescribed medications are directed to the care of the Nurse.
 The Nurse participates in setting up the program infirmary, training staff on emergencies, and advising the Director on medical issues affecting students and staff.
 The nurse maintains the medical log, records and processes workers compensation claims, maintains all medical records and advises on infection control procedures in the outbreak of a virus and/or triage center for emergencies.

-- Proof of a valid state registered nursing license in good standing (state license must be issued by the state where the program is conducted)
+- Proof of a valid state registered nursing license in good standing.
+State license must be issued by the state where the program is conducted.

-- Proof of valid certificate in first aid training or equivalent program (American Red Cross Standard First Aid Certification is preferred)
+- Proof of valid certificate in First Aid training or equivalent program.
+American Red Cross Standard First Aid Certification is preferred.

-- Proof of a valid CPR Certification
+- Proof of a valid CPR Certification.

 - Nurse must provide a professional insurance certificate for Personal Liability Insurance.
 The certificate will include an endorsement for $1,000,000 umbrella coverage.